carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/04_Agent_Building.md

 ```

 Note how we added a couple of new sections to the instructions:

 - A **Steps** section that guides the agent on how to approach user queries, including when and how to use the MCP tools.
 - A **Tool Use Guidelines** section that provides specific rules for using the MCP tools effectively.

+In the next section, we'll cover more about the MCP server cited in the instructions and how to let our Social Media manager agent access its tools.

 ## Step 4: Add Tools to the Agent